 THE FINAL SCREENING

-After 12 days of collaboration, shooting their films, and editing, Kino Guarimba ended with a screening of all ___ films that were submitted.
+After 12 days of collaboration, shooting their films, and editing, Kino Guarimba ended with a screening of all 30 films that were submitted.
 Prior to the screening, a masterclass on “Film Distribution” was taught by Giulio Vita and in collaboration with Caribe Atómico Film Festival in Venezuela.
-In addition, participant Lu Fraga from Uruguay gave a talk about the film residencies she helps organise throughout South America with Cinemarea.

 The films were screened in Il Terrenito in Amantea on 21 June, where all the participants, actors and locals were invited to come watch.

-The final screening was attended by ___ people.
+The final screening was attended by 150 people.

 THE PARTICIPANTS

-Forty-nine participants came from all over the world, forming a diverse group of filmmakers.
+Forty-eight participants came from all over the world, forming a diverse group of filmmakers.
 From five continents, all different ages and backgrounds, each participant brings a unique perspective to the whole group, united by their desire to share their knowledge, collaborate and create together.

-In the end we had 49 filmmakers from 23 different countries: Argentina, Belgium, Brazil, Canada, China, Colombia, Finland, France, the Gambia, Germany, Guatemala, Ireland, Israel, Italy, the Netherlands, Portugal, Romania, South Korea, Spain, the UK, Ukraine, Uruguay, the USA and Venezuela.
+In the end we had 48 filmmakers from 23 different countries: Argentina, Belgium, Brazil, Canada, China, Colombia, Finland, France, the Gambia, Germany, Guatemala, Ireland, Israel, Italy, the Netherlands, Portugal, Romania, South Korea, Spain, the UK, Ukraine, Uruguay, the USA and Venezuela.

 This year we had an overwhelming majority of women filmmakers, at 70% to 30% men.